Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 #### Windows

-<a href="https://code.visualstudio.com/">vs code</a> is a good editor that is suitable
+<a href="https://code.visualstudio.com/">Visual Studio Code</a> is a good editor that is suitable
 for professional coding but also accessible to newcomers with is graphical user interface.
 To install it, download a suitable installer from <a href="https://code.visualstudio.com/">code.visualstudio.com</a> and double click